-In New Zealand, that ASN is MotorSport New Zealand Inc (MotorSport NZ), which is a democratically formed Incorporated Society made up of the 100 plus member clubs spread throughout the country.
+In New Zealand, that ASN is MotorSport New Zealand Inc (MotorSport NZ), which is a democratically formed incorporated society made up of the 100 plus member clubs spread throughout the country.

-MotorSport NZ has a structure of Council, Executive, Advisory Commissions and Departments to set, interpret and administer the rules, which are uniform countrywide.
+MotorSport NZ has a structure of Council, Board, Advisory Commissions and Departments to set, interpret and administer the rules, which are uniform countrywide.
 These bodies are made up of representatives elected through the various tiers of the sport starting with the member clubs.
 There are various expert panels appointed to provide additional counsel for specialist areas and to advise on technical and safety matters.

 MotorSport NZ’s Responsibilities

-As well as the competitors’ officials and member clubs, MotorSport NZ has responsibilities to the motor trade and other supporters, government, the public and to the FIA.
+As well as the competitors’, officials and member clubs, MotorSport NZ has responsibilities to the motor trade and other supporters, government, the public and to the FIA.
 Together with its organisational role, MotorSport NZ is concerned with the fitness of drivers, circuit (including all courses and tracks) safety, the construction and eligibility of vehicles, all aspects of safety, administration of justice and the progress of motorsports in New Zealand.

-Enthusiasts working in honorary roles deserve thanks from us all for carrying out so much of this work.
+Enthusiasts working in honorary roles as volunteers deserve thanks from us all for carrying out so much of this work.
 There is also a dedicated full time staff working in our national office in Wellington who are able to help you enjoy your sport to the full.
 The national office handles matters of policy, government and government agency liaison, administration of permits, licensing and insurance as well as day-to-day queries from member clubs and competitors.